AngelGarzaDev/k3s-polaris/README.md

 # k3s-polaris

-This is a K3S deployment of Polaris I created.
-The docker deployment and documentation I used to create this deployment can be found [here](https://github.com/ogarcia/docker-polaris).)
+This project provides a K3S deployment of Polaris, which serves as an introduction to the world of Kubernetes.
+The deployment utilizes the [docker-polaris](https://github.com/ogarcia/docker-polaris) project and its documentation.

+## Getting Started

-This deployment is specific to my environment and does not contain any variables, it will most likely require some changes to work in your environment.
+Before getting started, please note that this deployment is specific to my environment and lacks any configurable variables.
+Therefore, you'll likely need to make some modifications to adapt it to your own environment.
+For detailed instructions on setting up and replicating my environment easily, refer to the [k3s-ansible](https://github.com/techno-tim/k3s-ansible) repository.

-You can find additional documentation on my environemnt and how to easily replicate it [here](https://github.com/techno-tim/k3s-ansible)
+## Deployment

+Clone repository and cd into the directory

+Run the following command
+  kubectl apply -f ./polaris.yml

+## Contribution

+Contributions are always welcome!
+If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+License

+This project is licensed under the MIT License.